DozroK/mp2013/README.md

 ><a href="http://api.mp2013.fr/rdf" title="RDF - MP2013 events"> <img border="0" src="http://www.w3.org/RDF/icons/rdf_w3c_button.32" alt="RDF - MP2013 events / Download"/></a>

+## Users

+If you use our api, please let us know, we will put a link to you here and we will get you informed

 ## Licence

 The datas are distributed under [Open Licence](http://www.data.gouv.fr/Licence-Ouverte-Open-Licence).
 You can reuse the information provided by [Marseille-Provence 2013](http://www.mp2013.fr) and freedoms as provided by the license.